-The procedure for installing dental implants can be considered a minor surgery.
-The first step is creating an appointment with a dentist.
+The procedure for installing dental implants can be considered minor surgery.
+The first step is to create an appointment with a dentist.
 The dentist will check your oral health and wellness and also take x-rays to determine whether the jawbone is thick and strong enough to hold the implants.
 If it is, the procedure can begin.
 If the bone is too thin or weak, the dentist might recommend bone grafts using synthetic material to bolster the surface.

 Once the mouth is determined to be healthy enough for implants, a mold is taken of any preexisting permanent tooth.
 The mold will be sent to a dental lab, where the implant will be manufactured to suit your mouth.